 The blond road rose out of the distance from green seawave hills, and the white teeth of the Cascades diminished behind me.
 Theatrical clouds drifted into high anvil thunderheads off to the south.
 The valley floated in waves of heat, and a silver river slid with serpent scales flashing in the grasses as I followed it in my parallel course.
 At one point I looked down at my hands and they seemed to age before me, seemed as I watched them to become my father's hands.
 I felt pieces of myself dissolve until I could not tell where my legs ended and the car began.
 My arms went numb, and my mind shut down.
 I drove until bit by bit my mind wore away and I was simply the motion going forward, the road endlessly unfurling, becoming horizon and wind until something new began to appear.

 The sun swung around as the earth spun on its invisible axis, and the shadows fell before me, my own vehicle's form leaping darkly ahead.
 I stopped just before sundown in a little town with boardwalks and bars and a few weathered shops and a real estate office with faded photographs of land perfect for building a dream home.
-I went into the hardware store and bought a few camping supplies: a little propane cookstove that folded down to the size of a book, a cookset, a knife, a flashlight, a tarp and a few blankets, and a large, sturdy backpack.
+I went into the hardware store and bought a few camping supplies: a little propane cookstove folded down to the size of a book, a cookset, a knife, a flashlight, a tarp and a few blankets, and a large, sturdy backpack.
 Then I went to the market and bought some food: eggs and bacon and beans and bread and canned hash and soups in both cans and packets and coffee and finally two jugs of water, and I was gone from that town before I could become a memory to it.

 I drove as the sun began to descend into the treeline.
 I headed up into a smaller range of mountains, and the pine trees began to accumulate again with their striated shadows.
 The river stayed with me, disappearing and reappearing on the other side of the road, then dipping down again as I crossed a small bridge and caught sight of its white surging force below.
-Just before dark, I drove off onto an old forest service road, following the river as it flowed through the hills, banks shoaled up with gravel beds arched high, going until the road dwindled down to a rut that faded out in a grove of white birch trees.
+Just before dark, I drove off onto an old forest service road, following the river as it flowed through the hills, banks shoaled up with gravel beds arched high, going until the road dwindled down to a rut and faded out in a grove of white birch trees.
 I continued over land toward the sound of the river and maneuvered my car between four cedar trees with their limbs hanging down like a perfect hide-out.
 No one would be able to see me, especially in the dark, unless they drove right up on me.

 I worked fast to set up a camp.
 I laid out my tarp and blankets and built up a little kitchen with rocks and made a fire ring.
 Then I sat down as the sun melted into a granite peak to the west, and I listened to the ticking of my car engine, listened and at last heard the voices of the river.
 I started to hike toward the river, then I stopped.
 I thought I heard something, other voices, the voices of people.
 I went back to my camp and listened, and I distinctly heard the voices of people out there somewhere.
 I walked toward those voices, trying not to be seen.
 And I remembered what my brother had said: you don't exist.
 That gave me confidence, and I slipped carefully through the trees, then stopped and waited and heard nothing.
 I looked around and saw nothing.
 What had it been?
 I waited again for a long time, remaining very still, but nothing appeared.
 I went back to my camp.